 Harry Kane must start the Euros

-Even when Kane is not at his best, the Tottenham striker conjures up some magic.
-His goal for Tottenham’s second was fantastic, a real Goal of the Month contender.
+not at his best, the Tottenham striker conjures up some magic.
+His goal

+contender.
+Kane drove in from the left, then curled a brilliant shot in off the far post.
+It was a brilliant goal.
 His spirit is fantastic and he must start up front for England this summer.
 Let’s hope he’s not too burnt out.
+Adam Davy/PA Wire

 Magnificent: Kane curls home a splendid second for Spurs